-- The engineer shall monitor the condition and effectiveness of any measures installed as long as the measures are needed to protect adjacent property.
+- The engineer shall monitor the condition and effectiveness of any measures installed as long as the measures are needed to protect adjoining property.

-Additions to buildings whose excavations are ten feet (10') or less from structures on adjacent property shall also be required to submit a letter from an engineer.
+Additions to buildings that are ten feet (10') or less from structures on adjoining property shall also be required to submit a letter from an engineer.

 Construction sites have also become a problem with respect to the use of city right-of-way.
 Current city standards do not allow the use of right-of-way for staging or storing of construction materials or for other related uses.
 The right-of-way normally extends several feet into any property from the sidewalk.
-Beginning April 7th, 2014 all construction sites shall:
+All construction sites shall:

 - Remove all construction related materials from city right-of-way and place them entirely within the property being worked on or remove them from the site